DalgoT4D/feedback_app/README.md

 - Leadership effectiveness feedback

 ### External Stakeholders

+External stakeholders can be nominated by employees (subject to manager approval), receive a secure email token, and provide feedback without needing to “accept” the request in-app.

+- Manager Approval: External nominations go through the normal manager approval workflow.
+- Invitations: After approval, the system emails a secure token to the external stakeholder.
+- External Login: They authenticate via email + token on the External Stakeholder Login page.
+- Minimal UI: They only see the feedback deadline and a “Provide Feedback” action; they do not see any “Request Feedback” features.
+- No Acceptance Step: Their request is considered accepted upon token login so they can go straight to the form.
+- Anonymity: Their identity is not shown to the requester or the requester’s manager in results.

+### Eligibility Rules — New
+- Date of Joining (DOJ) policy drives who can request or give feedback:
+  - Joined on/before 2025-09-30: Eligible to request feedback and be invited to give feedback
+  - Joined after 2025-09-30: Can be invited to give feedback once tenure >= 3 months; cannot request feedback
+  - Missing DOJ: Not blocked by default (configurable policy)
+- Reviewer selection lists only include users eligible to give feedback per the above rules.
+- The “Request Feedback” page is only available to users eligible to request per the above rules.
 - Professionalism, Reliability, Responsiveness, Understanding ratings
 - Quality of delivery and collaboration examples